 Keep in mind that these figures represent the median for all building types.
 So coops, condos, walkups, elevators, doorman and non-doorman, amenities, low amenities – they’re all looped in together.

-Now let’s get a visual on how median price and total monthly costs have shifted over time.
+Now that we have three quarters’ worth of data under our belt, let’s get a visual on how median price and total monthly costs have shifted over time.

 Get my NYC First Time Home Buyer Guide FREE when you sign up for my monthly newsletter

 By clicking Sign Up you're confirming that you agree with our Terms and Conditions.